Freedom of religion in Palestine: Religious discrimination

 The 2007 study found incidents of societal abuse and discrimination based on religious belief primarily between Christians and Muslims.
 Relations between Jews and non-Jews often were strained as a result of the Palestinian-Israeli conflict, as well as Israel's control of access to sites holy to Christians and Muslims.
 Relations among different branches of Judaism were also strained.

 Societal attitudes continue to be a barrier to interfaith marriage and conversions.
 Most Christian and Muslim families encourage their children—especially their daughters—to marry within their respective religious groups.
 Couples who challenge this societal norm encounter considerable societal and familial opposition.
 Conversion is particularly challenging for Muslims converting to Christianity.

 Israeli authorities required Christian clergy serving in the West Bank or Jerusalem, except some of those covered by the status quo agreement or who are affiliated with recognized nongovernmental organization (NGOs), to leave the country every 90 days to renew their tourist visas.
 Catholic and Orthodox priests, nuns, and other religious workers, often from Syria and Lebanon, face long delays and are sometimes denied applications for security reasons.
 The shortage of foreign clergy impedes the functioning of Christian congregations.

-The PA failed to halt several cases of seizures of Christian-owned land in the Bethlehem area by criminal gangs.
+The Palestinian Authority failed to halt several cases of seizures of Christian-owned land in the Bethlehem area by criminal gangs.
 In many cases criminal gangs reportedly used forged land documents to assert ownership of lands belonging to Christians.
 Police failed to investigate most of these cases.
 In two cases police arrested and then released the suspects on bail and allowed them to continue occupying the land in question.
-There were reports this reporting period that PA security forces and judicial officials colluded with members of these gangs to seize land from Christians.
+There were reports this reporting period that Palestinian Authority security forces and judicial officials colluded with members of these gangs to seize land from Christians.

 There were also published complaints that Israeli authorities failed to fully investigate incidents of violence against Muslims and Christians and unconfirmed reports of Christians being targeted for extortion or abuse by PA officials which the PA failed to investigate.